 V. Activities in the field of computerized and other mechanized search systems

 At present, the GPTO administers about 43 million documents for the examining work of patent examiners or for providing information to the public, which is one of the statutory tasks of the GPTO.
 The enormous amount of information is growing each year by more than 1.5 million documents.
 In order to keep it in a form that can be handled with reasonable effort a patent information system, DEPATIS, was planned at the end of the 80s.
 To reduce the risks, this big project was implemented in several stages.
 In the years 1989 to 1994 the feasibility from the technical and operational point of view was tested in a pilot project, followed by the first stage of the production system - the basic stage - in the years 1995 to 1998.

 When operation started at the end of 1998, the system was made available to 120 examiners for full use.

-The core of DEPATIS is an archive with a capacity of approx. 14 terabytes.
-In this archive, about 23 million patent documents of the countries most important for examination and more than 7 million Japanese abstracts are stored in form of facsimile data in high resolution (300 dpi) for displaying, printing and zooming.
+The core of DEPATIS is an archive with a capacity of approx. 15 terabytes.
+In this archive, about 23 million patent documents of the countries most important for examination and about 7,5 million Japanese abstracts (more than 30 million documents altogether) are stored in form of facsimile data in high resolution (300 dpi) for displaying, printing and zooming.
 The data are stored on magnetic disks.
 Especially with consideration to the high requirements as to response times, the archive system has a modular structure; if necessary, its performance can rapidly be adapted to new requirements.
 These measures were necessary to provide the required short flipping rate of less than 0.5 sec for the change from one facsimile page to the next.

 The GPTO has used OCR software to convert images of approximately 1 million DE and DD documents issued between 1978 and 1986 missing in the current text file.
 In 2005 the GPTO will convert the DE backfile from 1977 to 1877 which comprises approximately 2.7 million additional documents.